ramirovazq/vial-incidents-cdmx-c5/README.md

 ### 4.0 Data Architecture

 <p align="justify">
-Architecture with data flow (including orchestrator actions) can be visualized in next image (images\architecture.png).
-It has been divided in 4 blocks as a way to separte each layer, and could be easier to identify components and tools involved in each state.
+The architecture and data flow (including orchestrator actions) are shown in the image below (images/architecture.png).
+It is divided into four blocks, each representing a different layer, making it easier to identify the components and tools involved at each stage.
+This flow is designed for ***batch processing***, as data updates in the files occur yearly.
+It's important to note that this architecture follows an ***ELT*** approach, since the raw data is stored first and then processed and transformed in later steps.
 </p>

 <p align="center">